Tramadol Withdrawal & Detox–Symptoms, Timeline, and Treatment

-Tramadol is prescription opioid used to relieve pain.
-It is marketed under several trade names, including Ultram.
-Tramadol is a somewhat novel opioid analgesic medication in that it also has pharmacologic activity as a monoamine reuptake inhibitor in addition to its more conventional opioid agonist activity.1 When tramadol was first introduced in 1995, it was an unscheduled drug, as it was originally thought to be less addictive than other types of opioids.1 However, reports of abuse began to surface, and the FDA eventually issued updated warnings about the potential for abuse and tramadol addiction.
+Tramadol is a prescription opioid used to relieve pain, marketed under several trade names, including Ultram.
+When tramadol was first introduced in 1995, it was an unscheduled drug, as it was originally thought to be less addictive than other types of opioids.1 However, reports of misuse began to surface, and the FDA eventually issued updated warnings about the potential for abuse and tramadol addiction.

 If you or your loved one has developed an issue with tramadol, you may wonder how to stop using it, but worry about what withdrawal from tramadol may be like.
-In this article, we discuss tramadol withdrawal symptoms, a general timeline, and how to get help through tramadol addiction treatment.
+In this article, we discuss withdrawal symptoms from tramadol, a general timeline, and how to find tramadol addiction treatment.

 Tramadol Dependence and Withdrawal

-Because withdrawal may be uncomfortable and may even be associated with certain complications, opioid withdrawal without medical support may not be recommended.4 Ideally, medical detox performed in a professional drug detox setting with medications for opioid withdrawal management as well as close monitoring by a treatment team can keep people more comfortable and safe as they stop using tramadol.
+Since withdrawal can be uncomfortable and may even be associated with certain complications, medical support is typically recommended.4 Ideally, a drug detox program performed in a professional setting with medications for opioid withdrawal management as well as close monitoring by a treatment team can keep people more comfortable and safe as they stop using tramadol.

 What Happens During Tramadol Withdrawal?

-When you go through withdrawal from tramadol, you experience a set of symptoms that result as the body adapts to the absence of a substance on which it has become reliant to feel normal.5
+When you experience withdrawal from tramadol, you may experience a set of symptoms that result as the body adapts to the absence of a substance on which it has become reliant to feel normal.5

 Withdrawal occurs in part due to functional changes in a part of the brain called the locus coeruleus.
 The locus coeruleus produces a neurochemical called noradrenaline, which regulates alertness, blood pressure, and breathing.
 However, when a person uses an opioid like tramadol, its mu opioid receptor activation leads to a suppression of noradrenaline activity, which can lead to some of the typical effects of opioid intoxication, including sleepiness, lower blood pressure, and slowed breathing.